 For more information on how to promote your referral campaign, check out this in-depth article that can help you take your marketing up a notch.

-Creating a refer-a-friend campaign can be a great way to grow your business through referral marketing campaigns.
-By gaining warm leads from happy customers, companies of all sizes, and in all industries, have been able to greatly expand their reach, and increase the number of satisfied customers.
+Creating a refer-a-friend campaign can be a great way to grow your business through word of mouth.
+By gaining warm leads from happy customers, companies of all sizes, and in all industries, have been able to greatly expand their customer base.

-Consider offering a reward that will most likely reach and entice your customers in order to find success in this market.
-From creating a tiered reward system, to a competition, to rewards that give back to charity, you can find a way that best reaches your market subscribers.
+Be sure to offer a reward to entice your customers to refer.
+From creating a tiered reward system, to a competition, to rewards that give back to charity, you can find a way that best reaches your market.

-Consider implementing these smart ideas to help scale and grow your business, while exciting a loyal customer base.
+Consider implementing these and other smart ideas to help scale your business, while exciting your loyal customer base.